Frequently Asked Questions

 Q. Am I able to transfer my sessions onto somebody else?

 A. Yes.
 They will need to accept the terms and conditions of service prior to proceeding with the sessions.

 Q. I’m moving out of the area.
 Can I have a refund on any outstanding sessions?

-A. No. You will need to complete all sessions prior to moving area or you have the option of transferring your sessions to another person.
+A. No. You will need to complete all sessions prior to moving area or you can complete your sessions virtually via video calling.
+You also have the option of transferring your sessions to another person.
 Please see question above.